 I bought Hurricane 2 (Check price) (2.15mm 39 degrees) black non-Neo and unboosted since I thought, whatever it is, it will go right or burst, so nothing to lose with such hard rubber. $18 here for orange sponge H2.

 Backhand is PF4 40+ because it is cheap, slightly softer than hurricane since here shop only sells H2 or H3 (Original version with orange sponge) (Check price/ Read Reviews), with neo variants but they offer the rubbers with only one hardness type (39 DHS degree) and one type of sponge thickness (2.15 mm).

 Note: Provincial and National version are different.

 And also many great Chinese players of past use Sriver or Bryce on their BH.
 So PF4 is also rumored as in one class and one era of Sriver, Mark V, and Mendo.
-Backhand is PF4 40+ 2.15mm around 36 degrees red unboosted, $8.
+The backhand is PF4 40+ 2.15mm around 36 degrees red unboosted (check prize).

 The total is around $40.